Jockky-dev/violet-rabbit-v2/_posts/2015-07-31-Reverse-engineering-II.md

 [download the challenge files](https://pankace.github.io/violet-rabbit-v2/files//Reverse-engineering-II//sketch_jul02a.ino.standard.hex)

-This table might help you decode the messuage in the file
+This table might help you decode the messuage in the file Note that doing Reverse-engineering-I might yield clues as to how to solve the challenge
 ```cpp
 'A'; = String(".-");
 'B'; = String("-...");